 Place the material into the grafted site, press above it with dry gauze for 3 seconds and close the flap.

-(No need for membrane, as long as your soft tissue is well sutured and primary closed)
+(No need for a membrane, as long as your soft tissue is well sutured and primary closed)

 * Passing the working time will influence the pliability and moldability of the material.
 The material can still be used, however, not with its cementing properties.